 What’s this project about?

-We have partnered with Special Olympics Ontario and Special Olympics Canada to conduct this research.
+We partnered with Special Olympics Ontario and Special Olympics Canada to conduct this research.
 Our project began in January 2013.
-We aimed to recruit 150 youth with intellectual disabilities who currently participate in sport, and 150 youth with who do not currently participate in sport.
+We aimed to recruit 150 youth with intellectual disabilities who currently participate in sport, and 150 youth who do not currently participate in sport.
 Youth were between 11 and 21 years of age.
 We asked parents questions about their children, family, social and sport experiences.
 We also travelled to different parts of Ontario to meet with youth and interview them to understand how they feel about themselves, about others, and about doing different types of activities.
-We are now following up a year later, and contacting all the families to see who is in sport.

 Presentations, Public Appearances & Media